MichaelAquilina/python-tools/README.md

 Uses [Jedi](https://pypi.python.org/pypi/jedi) internally to provide the following functionality:
 - **Show usages**: select the usages of a specific symbol in your file.
 - This should allow you to quickly refactor/rename variable within your code.
+Default shortcut is `ctrl+alt+u`
 - **Goto definition**: goto to the original definition of the symbol under the cursor.
+Default shortcut is `ctrl+alt+g`
     - This will open the corresponding file if it's not already open (even if it forms part of the standard library / is installed as a third party module)
+- **Select all string**: Select the entire contents of the string currently being selected.
+Works with single line as well as block strings.
+Default shortcut is `ctrl+alt+e`
 - More tools to come?

 ## Windows Support